tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.7.4

+-  Now unauthorized users are automatically redirected out of a page, even if using the url address;
+-  RegisterAccessories now allows multiple places for each Accessory;

 ### Version 1.7.3